-Task setting and delegating are probably the most important things that you will need to do as a remote manager.
+Task setting and delegating are probably the most important things that you will need to do in remote team management.
 I mean hey, if you’re not doing that, then you’re not really managing!
 Everyone has to do it, and there are a lot of different ways to get it done.
 You create a task, assign it to someone, and make sure to set a deadline.
 Your team then completes the work and sends you the finished result.
 Sounds easy right?
 If only!

 What seems like a simple process actually has a lot of places where things can go wrong.
 Your team might not fully understand the task.
 You may even delegate it to the wrong person.
 Or you might end up using the wrong method of communication to set the task.
 Don’t worry there, we’ve teamed up with Remote-how to got you covered with all the best tips, tricks, and strategies in the remote playbook to help you master the art with ease.

-Explore some tools that could work for your team
+Explore some remote team management tools that could work for your team

 If you simply set a task via email, call, or IM, then there’s a lot of room for people to forget the details after your initial first contact.
 The tasks may also involve other people on your team, and they can easily get left out of a critical message or status update because they weren’t CC’ed in an email or included in a group message.
 How do we fix this then?

 Use a task setting and project management tool of course!
-There are an absolute heap to use, from the more well known like Asana through other smaller competitors.
-You can actually take a look at our list of the best ones here if you want to do some research.
+There is an absolute heap to choose from, from the more well known like Asana through other smaller competitors.
+You can also take a look at our list of the best ones here.

-Use the right type of communication in your delegation
+Use the right type of communication in your remote team

-If you’re setting tasks in a remote team, then there’s a good chance that not everyone will be online at the same time.
-This could be due to people being based all around the globe, people travelling (if they’re lucky enough to be a digital nomad!), or just because you offer flexible working hours.
+If you set tasks in a remote team, then there’s a good chance that not everyone will be online at the same time.
+This could be due to people being based all around the globe, people traveling (if they’re lucky enough to be a digital nomad!), or just because you offer flexible work hours.